Fantasy Football Sleepers 2025: Sneaky Good, Stupid Cheap

 There’s room for Davis to see 8-10 carries per game, especially in a Bills offense that’s leaned run under OC Joe Brady.

 Last year’s Bills produced the fourth-most RB PPR points, fueled by the second-most RB rushing scores (20).
 Cook was good enough near the goal line, scoring on six of 13 carries inside the five-yard line.
-But we could see the Bills give more of those carries to the bigger Davis in 2025.
+But we could see the Bills give more of those chances to the bigger Davis in 2025.

 Bottom Line